 Unfortunately, what is bottled up at work sometimes bubbles over at home.

 Contrary to common advice, it’s not always easy to “leave it at the office.”
 How much pent up frustration stored up during the workday is dished out toward family members and friends?
-And how often does displaced anger directed toward spouses and kids reach abusive levels?
+And how often does displaced anger directed at spouses, partners, and children reach abusive levels?

 One-way boxing match

 The state of employment law promotes remaining silent, at least for the vast majority of workers who are not protected by collective bargaining agreements.
-When I first started researching legal protections against workplace bullying and restrictions on employee free speech, I realized very quickly that when it comes to expression at work, it’s a one-way boxing match.
+When I first started researching legal protections against workplace bullying and restrictions on employee free speech (especially in the private sector), I realized very quickly that when it comes to freedom of expression at work, it’s a one-way boxing match.

-In other words, a supervisor can yell and scream at an underling and usually get away with it, but if the underling acts in the same way, she can be disciplined or fired and the law often will say it’s legal.
+In other words, a supervisor can yell and scream at an underling and usually get away with it, but if the underling acts in the same way, she can be disciplined or fired and the law often will say it’s legal under the rule of at will employment.

 We also know how this affects the one thing even bad companies embrace, the holy bottom line.
 When employees feel mistreated, they are less loyal and productive and more likely to bolt once anything resembling a better job comes along.
 Stress-related absenteeism and higher health care costs also are a part of the mix.